-As the year comes to a close, articles and advertisements about ringing in the New Year are sure to include suggestions for making and sticking with resolutions.
+As each year comes to a close, articles and advertisements about ringing in the New Year are sure to include suggestions for making and sticking with resolutions.
 Resolutions can be concrete — exercise three times a week — or abstract — be more compassionate and patient.
 Unfortunately, many resolutions become just another reason to judge ourselves as not good enough.
 Sound familiar?
 Grief lends itself to a similar set-up.
 Kids of all ages, along with adults, often worry they aren’t grieving the right way.
 They fear crying too much or not enough.
 They give themselves a hard time for thinking about the person all the time, but then feel guilty if they think about anything else.
 It can become a perpetual self-blame scenario, leaving those in grief convinced they don’t measure up.
 With that tendency in mind, we offer the idea of shifting away from resolutions to setting intentions related to grief, with lots of permission to change your mind and rework those intentions as the year unfolds.

 Unlike a garage, grief isn’t something to be managed or organized.
 It is a wildly complex mix of unpredictable and always changing emotions, thoughts, and bodily sensations.
 Given that, you can set an intention to create a supportive relationship with your grief, regardless of how it’s manifesting in the moment.
 What would it look like to set New Year’s intentions related to grief?
 One idea is to make or buy a calendar for mapping out events and occasions connected to your loss.